Congressional Visits

 - Use the Advocacy Action Center - enter your address for information about your federal and state officials including bios and official websites, and use the easy tool to send them messgaes about pending legislation.

-- Host an ED Tour - invite legislators and local officials for a tour of your emergency department and show them the challenges you face every day in providing care to thousands of their constituents.
+- Host an ED Tour - invite legislators and local officials for a tour of your emergency department and show them the challenges you face every day in providing care to their constituents.
 Exposing your elected officials to the people, places and health care delivery system that their legislation impacts is the best way to build lasting and meaningful relationships.
-For more information, contact jslade@acep.org.
+For more information, contact Senior Director, Political Affairs and Grassroots Advocacy Jeanne Slade at jslade@acep.org.

-If you have questions or concerns about the Capitol Hill Visits during LAC25, please contact ACEP's Senior Director, Political Affairs Director and Grassroots Advocacy Jeanne Slade.
+If you have questions or concerns about the Capitol Hill Visits during LAC25, please contact ACEP's Senior Director, Political Affairs and Grassroots Advocacy Jeanne Slade.